mightymercado/pysigmoid/README.md

 # `PySigmoid`

+# How to install
+> pip3 install PySigmoid

 > A Python implementation of [Posits] and Quires with linear algebra applications.
 Posits were proposed by [John Gustafson].
 The sigmoid in PySigmoid is motivated by the [application of Posits in 8-bit nerual networks].
 Gustafson introduced this number format as a replacement for the IEEE 754 floating point which has many issues.